 As designers, it is our job to communicate effectively in both the print and web mediums, and learn that they are separate and not equal.
 Understanding the distinct differences between being a graphic designer and a web designer might help you on your next project or in the way you approach your design.

-Eight years ago I started out as a graphic designer working for an agency that dabbled in web.
-I was able to begin working solely on web design projects and over the course of these eight years I shifted my focus completely.
-But it took me some time to re-orient my way of thinking when it came to what I was producing as a web designer.
-And while I’m still learning, here are some main principles that I find especially important/helpful/relevant.
+I started out as a graphic designer working for an agency that dabbled in web.
+I was able to begin working solely on web design projects and over the course of the years I shifted my focus completely.
+But it took me awhile to reorient my way of thinking when it came to what I was producing as a web designer.
+And while I’m still learning, here are some main principles that I find especially important, helpful and relevant.

 On the web, users can start from any page and move around your site.
 They then interact with the information.
 As opposed to print which is generally more linear with most people starting at the beginning of magazine or book.
 Planning for this interaction and non linear movement will produce better results for your site.
 You must allow your designs to be fluid in nature, not fixed.

 A common tendency of graphic designers designing for the web is to plan improperly for growth.
 The designer needs to understand that over time certain elements of the website will change and grow.
 Allowing for this in the design is crucial to minimize update costs.
 An example of this planning is the use of vertical navigation versus horizontal navigation.

 With horizontal navigation, you are limited by the number of links that can be displayed across the website left to right, whereas vertical navigation can continue to grow down the page.
 Horizontal navigation is good to use when the number of links are relatively fixed and will be over the site’s lifespan.
 But if the website is larger in scale, for example, an e-commerce site, you might want to use left-side vertical navigation to ensure that more pages and products can be added with little impact to the design.